ocean-tracking-network/node-manager-training/_episodes/06_auth_notebook.md

 Run this cell.
 This section will have an editable form.
 If it is a new file, all fields will be blank.
 If it is an existing file, the previously-entered information will display.
 You may now edit the information, pressing the blue button when you are finished to save your results.

 - Conn Name: this is customizable - what is the name of this connection?
-Something like "OTN Database" to help you remember.
+We recommend choosing something like "OTN Database" to help you remember.
-- Host: this will be something like `matos.asascience.com` for your DB, but is just an IP address for our Node Training DB `129.173.48.161`
+- Host: this will be something like `matos.asascience.com` for your DB, but for training purposes we will use the IP of our Node Training DB: `129.173.48.161`.
 - Port: this is specified in your `.auth` file and will be four digits.
 Use `5432` for Node Training.
 - DB Name: this will be your database name, something like `pathnode`.
 For training, it will be `node_training`.
 - User/Password: your personal username and password, as found on your `.auth` file.